We would be happy to provide you with quality, individually tailored offers for tours throughout Italy, guaranteeing full support throughout.

 No other composer can claim to have given more impetus to Italian Opera around the turn of the 19th Century than the Giacomo Puccini who was born in Lucca, Tuscany.
 Many of his most popular works were created in his villa in Torre del Lago.
 As a tribute to him The Puccini Festival was inaugurated in 1931 and presents his works from a breathtaking stage directly on the shores of Lake Massaciuccoli.
 The festival continues annually in July and August to this day and enthralls international audiences.

 Emperor Caracalla opended Rome's second largest public baths back in AD 216 and today they remain the best preserved ancient baths to be found anywhere in the world.
-The baths provide the setting every Summer for a really extraordinary musical experience.
-They provide an open air stage for unforgettable productions of Italian operas and classical ballets.
+The baths were first used for operatic performances as an experiment in 1937, and it was a triumph from the outset.
+These days they provide the setting for a really extraordinary musical experience that takes place every summer with an open air stage for unforgettable productions of Italian operas and classical ballets.